 It was May 2020, and the two leaders of the Wikimedia Foundation were deciding how they would respond to the global protests of the killing of George Floyd.

-After several days of discussions, on June 3rd, Uzzell and Maher published a statement on Medium declaring the Foundation’s nine commitments to advance racial justice in their organization.
+After several days of discussions, Uzzell and Maher published a statement on Medium declaring the Foundation’s nine commitments to advance racial justice in their organization.
 Those commitments included “restructuring our resources, funding, and governance structures to share power with local communities” and “safeguarding the ability of minority and marginalized voices to participate safely in Wikimedia spaces.”

 They ended the statement with this line: “With every edit, we write history.”